Krowe-moh/Discord-To-Fortnite-Status/README.md

 # Discord To Fortnite Status

-A script that changes your fortnite player status to your discord status.
+A script that changes your fortnite player status to your discord status. (doesn't work when online on fortnite)

 # How to setup: